morika-t/servicebroker/spec.md

 #### Credentials

-Credentials are a set of information used by an Application or a user to utilize the Service Instance.
-If the Service Broker supports generation of credentials it MUST return `credentials` in the response for a request to create a Service Binding.
-Credentials SHOULD be unique whenever possible, so access can be revoked for each binding without affecting consumers of other bindings for the Service Instance.
+Credentials are a set of information used by an application or a user to utilize the Service Instance.
+If the Service Broker supports generation of credentials it MUST return `credentials` in the response to create a Service Binding.
+Credentials SHOULD be unique whenever possible, so access can be revoked for each Service Binding without affecting consumers of other Service Bindings for the Service Instance.

 #### Log Drain

 There are a class of Service Offerings that provide aggregation, indexing, and analysis of log data.
 To utilize these services an application that generates logs needs information for the location to which it will stream logs.
 A create binding response from a Service Broker that provides one of these services MUST include a `syslog_drain_url`.
 The Platform MUST use the `syslog_drain_url` value when sending logs to the service.

 Service Brokers MUST NOT include a `syslog_drain_url` in a create binding response if the associated [Catalog](#catalog-management) entry for the